 Coping with the current health challenges requires strategic and coordinated action within health system and across all sectors.
 The Ministry of Health of the Republic of Albania planned the preparation of the National Health Strategy 2016-2020 (NHS 2016-2020), as a platform that coordinates the most important efforts in improving the health and wellbeing of all the people in Albania.

-NHS 2016-2020 is founded on the vision of an inclusive, participatory society, wherein the citizens’ needs of the quality of and access to health care are met without any financial burden.
+NHS 2016-2020 is founded on the principles of an inclusive, participatory society, wherein the citizens’ needs of the quality of and access to health care are met without any financial burden.

 It is also oriented towards the prevention of diseases and promotion of healthy lifestyles among all segments of society with coordinated intersectoral action, and throughout the life course, from its beginning to the old age.